Shinkei/ConFusion/README.md

 ###error
 >There is an error with the bootstrap scrollspy nav and angular, it does not work, looks like we have to refresh the element by javascript

+##Todo list
+> looks like bootstrap is not working with the angular ui router, so check http://angular-ui.github.io/bootstrap/ to redo the elements